EdinburghMeaningSciences/modals_database/README.md

 ## How to cite the data

-Uegaki, Wataru, Anne Mucha, James Engels, Ella Hannon and Fred Whibley. accepted.
+Uegaki, Wataru, Anne Mucha, James Engels, Ella Hannon and Fred Whibley. to appear.
 Cross-linguistic dataset of force-flavor combinations in modal elements. _Linguistic Variation_